suolapeikko/suolapeikko.github.io/md/about_certificates.md

 * Check the contents of the created p12 certificate bundle

-`openssl pkcs12 -info -in bundle.customer.com.p12`
+`$ openssl pkcs12 -info -in bundle.customer.com.p12`